kromiii/unleash-checker-ai/README.md

 Please note that using the OpenAI API for code modification will incur charges.

-For files with a large number of tokens, LLM modification will not be performed, and only comments will be added to indicate where the flags are used.

 ## Usage

 Unleash Checker AI is intended to be used with GitHub Actions.